Lightning-Universe/lightning-flash/README.md

 Join our [Slack](https://join.slack.com/t/pytorch-lightning/shared_invite/zt-pw5v393p-qRaDgEk24~EjiZNBpSQFgQ) and/or read our [CONTRIBUTING](https://github.com/PyTorchLightning/lightning-flash/blob/master/.github/CONTRIBUTING.md) guidelines to get help becoming a contributor!

+---

 ## Community
 Flash is maintained by our [core contributors](https://lightning-flash.readthedocs.io/en/latest/governance.html).

 For help or questions, join our huge community on [Slack](https://join.slack.com/t/pytorch-lightning/shared_invite/zt-pw5v393p-qRaDgEk24~EjiZNBpSQFgQ)!

+---

 ## Citations
 We’re excited to continue the strong legacy of opensource software and have been inspired over the years by Caffe, Theano, Keras, PyTorch, torchbearer, and fast.ai.
 When/if a paper is written about this, we’ll be happy to cite these frameworks and the corresponding authors.

 Flash leverages models from [torchvision](https://pytorch.org/vision/stable/index.html), [huggingface/transformers](https://huggingface.co/transformers/), [timm](https://github.com/rwightman/pytorch-image-models), [open3d-ml](https://github.com/intel-isl/Open3D-ML) for pointcloud, [pytorch-tabnet](https://dreamquark-ai.github.io/tabnet/), and [asteroid](https://github.com/asteroid-team/asteroid) for the `vision`, `text`, `tabular`, and `audio` tasks respectively.
 Also supports self-supervised backbones from [bolts](https://github.com/PyTorchLightning/lightning-bolts).

+---

 ## License
 Please observe the Apache 2.0 license that is listed in this repository.
-In addition the Lightning framework is Patent Pending.